 Abdel Raheem El-Kenawi, a Muslim Sheik, lived his entire life in this village.
 His death in 1170 A.D. marked the beginning of the modern city, and his birthday is commemorated every year.
 For the festivities, a large number of pilgrims travel from all across Egypt.
 The name Qena comes from the ancient Egyptian word Qeny, which means “to bend”; the River Nile has a significant (and famous) curve here.

-Ptolemy VIII and Queen Cleopatra II erected the Temple of Hathor in the first century B.C., and it is one of Egypt’s best-preserved temples!
-It was later decorated by Roman Emperors to commemorate Hathor, the goddess of motherhood, love, and music.
-Hathor was known to the Greeks as Aphrodite.
+Ptolemy VIII and Queen Cleopatra II built the Temple of Hathor in the first century B.C.
+It is one of Egypt’s best-preserved temples.
+Later, Roman Emperors decorated it to honor Hathor, the goddess of motherhood, love, and music.
+The Greeks knew Hathor as Aphrodite.

-The Large hall’s interior walls are covered with amazing images portraying temple goddess sacrifices.
-The magnificent ceiling is covered in celestial figures!
-The ceiling is split into seven pieces, with the following three being the best:
+The great hall’s interior walls have amazing images.
+They show sacrifices to the temple goddess.
+The magnificent ceiling is covered in celestial figures.
+The ceiling is split into seven parts.
+The following three are the best:

-- The first division, on the eastern side, portrays the Nut, the goddess of the sky, bending herself towards the earth, with the sun disc beaming over the temple and Hathor’s mask.
+The first division is on the eastern side.
+It shows Nut, the goddess of the sky, bending toward the earth.
+The sun disc beams over the temple and Hathor’s mask.

-- The western ceiling depicts a flawless portrayal of the zodiac signs.
-It is one of the reasons for the temple’s popularity (the original zodiac relief is now in the Louvre Museum in Paris, France).
-The celestial twins, the ram, the bull, the crab, the lion, the virgin, the scales, the scorpion, the archer, the goat, the watering pots, and fish with sparkling tails are among the 12 figures.
-The hawk-headed deity Horus and the Ibis-headed god Thoth are pouring holy water over the king on the inner borders of the screen.
-This site is known as the baptism scene because it represents life and happiness.
+The western ceiling shows a flawless portrayal of the zodiac signs.
+This is one reason for the temple’s popularity.
+The original zodiac relief is now at the Louvre Museum in Paris, France.
+The 12 figures include the celestial twins, the ram, the bull, the crab, the lion, the virgin, the scales, the scorpion, the archer, the goat, the watering pots, and fish with sparkling tails.
+The hawk-headed deity Horus and the Ibis-headed god Thoth pour holy water over the king on the inner borders of the screen.
+We call this the baptism scene because it represents life and happiness.

-The Second Hall: Six columns with ornate capitals and stone pedestals decorate the second hall.
-Small storerooms flank both sides of this hall, intended to store wine jars imported from Crete and the lush Fayoum and Kharga deserts.
+Six columns with ornate capitals and stone pedestals decorate the second hall.
+Small storerooms flank both sides.
+They were intended to store wine jars imported from Crete and the lush Fayoum and Kharga deserts.

-The center chapel comes next, with its two altars, one for the holy boat and the other for the offerings made to Hathor.
-The finely sculpted reliefs on the shrine walls depict Ptolemy VIII and other kings dancing with presents to Hathor’s holy boat and her husband Horus, whose names were left blank in the oval cartouches.
-The king’s representatives, high priests, and a few noblemen used to assemble in the vast hall to prepare for daily ceremonies.
-The ceilings are adorned with stars and black soot from the Temple’s later occupants’ fires.
-The holy boat, the sacred wreath, the golden figure of the Goddess Hathor, and musical instruments were stored in the chambers around the sanctuary for scientific purposes.
+Next, you will find the center chapel.
+It has two altars.
+One is for the holy boat, and the other is for offerings to Hathor.
+The finely sculpted reliefs on the shrine walls depict Ptolemy VIII and other kings dancing with presents for Hathor’s holy boat and her husband Horus.
+Their names were left blank in the oval cartouches.
+The king’s representatives, high priests, and a few noblemen used to gather in the vast hall to prepare for daily ceremonies.
+The ceilings have stars and black soot from the fires of the temple’s later occupants.
+The chambers around the sanctuary stored the holy boat, the sacred wreath, the golden figure of the Goddess Hathor, and musical instruments for scientific purposes.

-On the right, there is a little passage that leads to a smallcryptber with a crypt, which is a fascinating place to explore.
-The temple’s stairwells, which lead to the temple’s roof, are adorned with magnificent motifs representing the 12 months of the year.
-The chapel of the deity Osiris is located on the roof’s eastern corner.
-Osiris rises from the dead to become the deity of the underworld, as shown on the walls.
-The greatest representation of the zodiac was obtained from this church.
+On the right, a small passage leads to a tiny crypt.
+This is a fascinating place to explore.
+The temple’s stairwells, which lead to the roof, have magnificent motifs.
+These represent the 12 months of the year.
+The chapel of the deity Osiris is on the roof’s eastern corner.
+The walls show Osiris rising from the dead to become the deity of the underworld.
+The greatest representation of the zodiac came from this church.

-A huge mudbrick wall encircles the whole compound, which is 40,000 square meters in size.
-Dendera was a rich oasis on the banks of the Nile that was populated in antiquity.
-Pharaoh Pepi I (ca. 2250 BC) appears to have been built on this location, and the remains of an Eighteenth Dynasty temple may still be seen (ca 1500 BC).
+A large mudbrick wall encircles the whole compound.
+The complex is 40,000 square meters in size.
+In antiquity, Dendera was a rich oasis on the banks of the Nile.
+Pharaoh Pepi I (ca. 2250 BC) seems to have built on this location.
+The remains of an Eighteenth Dynasty temple may still be seen.
 The mammisi of Nectanebo II, the last of the native pharaohs (360–343 BC), is the earliest surviving structure in the compound today.
-The following are some of the amenities provided by the complex:
+The complex also provides various amenities.

 Dendera Temple Complex Components: